nus-cs2103-AY1718S2/addressbook-level4/collated/functional/emer7.md

  */
 public class Review {
     public static final String MESSAGE_REVIEW_CONSTRAINTS =
-            "Person reviewer and review can take any values, and they should not be blank.";
+            "Employee reviewer and review can take any values, and they should not be blank.";
     private static final String DEFAULT_REVIEWER = "-";
     private static final String DEFAULT_REVIEW = "-";